bpreskit/dotfiles/README.md

 2. Go to the `ansible-setup` directory.
 3. Use `sudo add-apt-repository` to add the PPAs listed in `roles/common_packages/vars/main.yml`.
+4. Copy `ansible.cfg` to `/etc/ansible`.
-4. Run `ansible-playbook -K -i local-machine setup.yml` and give it your `sudo` password.
+5. Run `ansible-playbook -K -i local-machine setup.yml` and give it your `sudo` password.